 In general, the lakes in Rocky Mountain National Park are usually calmer in the mornings.
 Thunderstorms also typically come in every afternoon in the summer, so this is another reason to time your visit early in the mornings.

-What to Pack and Wear to Hike to Lake Haiyaha
+What to Pack and Wear on Your Lake Haiyaha Hike

 - Day Pack: It’s so helpful to have a good day pack to carry everything you need.
 I’ve had the Osprey Skimmer 20 for Women for years and it’s held up on every adventure!
 And here’s the Osprey Talon 22 Pack for Men!